 Freezing food has become a norm in our homes.
-It helps us not waste food and avoid last-minute trips to maintain our grocery store as fresh as it can be.
+It helps us not waste food and avoid last-minute trips to maintain our grocery store as fresh as possible.

 But can you refreeze shrimp?
 Yes, you can refreeze previously frozen shrimp as long as you follow the right process.